glav/chuck-norris-quote/README.md

         uses: ./.github/actions/chuck-norris-quote
 ```

-## A sample workflow to specify markdown output and use it in a subsequent step
+## A sample workflow to specify Html output and use it in a subsequent step
 ```
-name: Chuck Norris test workflow markdown
+name: Chuck Norris test workflow Html

 on:
   workflow_dispatch: